gupta-himanshu/javascript-for-beginners/Basics.md

 point values.
 All numbers in JavaScript are represented as floating-point values.
 8. JavaScript represents numbers using the 64-bit floating-point format, as defined by the IEEE 754 standard.
+9. Storing a value in a variable is called **variable initialization**.